arunsrin/arunsrin.mkdocs/home/notes/editors.md

 :Gstatus # Opens a status window.
 Open file with an enter, jump directly between files with {ctrl-n} and {ctrl-p}
 :Gdiff # Performs a vimdiff against the index version of the file.
 Opens a vertical split window (index file on the left, working copy on the right).
 Navigate through hunks using {[c} for previous and {]c} for next

 :Glog # Loads all previous revisions of the current file into the quickfix list.
-Use it with '-- %' to load all ancestral commit objects that touched the current file into the quickfix list.
-Use it with '--grep=keyword --' to search for 'keyword' in all ancestral commit messages.
-Or '-Skeyword --' to search for 'keyword' in the diff for each ancestral commit.
-Jump between previous and next quickfix item with {:cprev} or {:cnext}, respectively
 ```

 ## Vim tips